murrowma/pybeam/README.md

 - Python 3.9 or higher
 - PyMC (v5) and its dependencies (automatically installed when PyMC is installed)
 - numpy, matplotlib, and ArviZ (installed automatically with PyMC)
-- Cython and a C compiler
+- Cython version 3.0.2 and a C compiler

 ## Installing PyBEAM
 To install PyBEAM, you must first install PyMC.
 To do so, follow the instructions located on PyMC’s website.
 The url for this as of April 17, 2023 is: